bpresentati/bpresentati/README.md

 - 👋 Hi, I’m @bpresentati
 - 👀 I’m interested in data science
-- 🌱 I’m always expanding my knowledge in R, picking up Python, and trying out Java
+- 🌱 I’m always expanding my knowledge in R, Python, and Java
 - 💞️ I’m looking to collaborate on data science projects
 - 📫 How to reach me: send me a message here!